ephraimrv/workshop-comms-toolkit/README.md

 programme for biologists at Mariano Marcos State University, run under the Philippine Department of Science and Technology's Balik Scientist Program.

-The practical problem: sixty-one participants, several rounds of pre-session instructions, per-participant certificates to issue afterwards, and a funding body that requires a documented record of every communication sent.
-Doing that by hand is slow, and doing it by hand *twice* — once to send, once to write it up — is slower still.
+The practical problem: a roster of several dozen registrants, several rounds of pre-session instructions, and a funding body that requires a documented record of every communication sent.
+Attendance varies from session to session — registrants drop off, others join as walk-ins — so the eventual audience is not a fixed number known in advance.
+Doing the communications by hand is slow, and doing it by hand *twice* — once to send, once to write it up — is slower still.

 So the sending and the record-keeping were made the same operation.